ACDguide/Governance/Governance/retire/retire-published.md

 Most data facilities (including NCI and CSIRO) have tape archives where data can be backed up or stored when it is no longer required.
 However, there is still some cost associated with this storage, and it is not infinite in scale, so it is not always an appropriate solution, but it should be used when viable to do so.

+## Suggested procedure

+1. Create errata statement or description of new dataset version explaining reason for retirement of this dataset
+2. Circulate notice of retirement to registered users (e.g. project members)
+3. Update DOI landing page with errata statement and notice of removal/new version
+4. Quarantine data, removing read access but leaving a README document including the errata statement
+5. Create a deep archive copy of the dataset
+6. After some pre-defined period, data can be removed from the filesystem, though as we are the original ublisher, if at all possible the deep archive copy must be retained.